 Developing social skills in young children enables them to learn how to form meaningful relationships and interactions.
 Social skills include turn-taking, communicating effectively with others and being considerate to other people’s needs.
 Social skills, like many other skills can be taught to children with ASD.
-Social skills are developed with age; thus, the ESDM teaches social skills typical of a 9-month-old to social skills typical of a 48-month-old.
+The social skills are developed with age; thus, the ESDM teaches social skills typical of a 9-month-old to social skills typical of a 48-month-old.
 Babies start developing social skills by looking at people.
 Toddlers begin to learn to seek attention with others using actions or words and may start responding to greetings.
 Pre-schoolers learn to take turns and take part in cooperative play with other children.
 This development of social skills is an integral part of functioning within the wider community.

 Imitation is an important development skill that allows children to interact and learn from others.
-Imitation is a young child’s ability to copy actions, whether an action in song/games (e.g. stomping feet, clapping hands) or actions with objects (e.g. placing rings into a ring stacker).
+Also Imitation is a young child’s ability to copy actions, whether an action in song/games (e.g. stomping feet, clapping hands) or actions with objects (e.g. placing rings into a ring stacker).
 The ability to imitate another person offers the opportunity for the child to connect with others, form social relationships and to learn new skills.
 A young child’s ability to imitate is also important in letting us know about what skills the child already has.
 Thus, imitation is a crucial foundational skill for young children to support and enhance learning in formal schooling years.

 Expressive Communication is a young child’s ability to use words, sentences, gestures to communicate a message to another person.
 This is a vital skill as it allows for children to express their needs and wants.
 For example, a child might point to the pantry to indicate he/she is hungry.
 Alternatively, the child might say, ‘banana’ to request for food.
 Beyond expressing basic needs, expressive communication also allows for young children interact successfully with other by sharing thoughts and ideas.
 Such as, labelling objects in the environment and describing actions and events.
 The develop of expressive communication in young children is important in helping them socialise and function more independently.